It’s time for spring backyard clean up

 Fayette County Master Gardener coordinator and interim location Master Gardner coordinator for western Pennsylvania counties consisting of Fayette, Greene, Washington, and Westmoreland.
 The exception, she mentioned, is spring-flowering shrubs:

-Soil checking out kits are available at the extension office for $9.
+Soil checking-out kits are available at the extension office for $9.

 But this may be a time to begin thinking about planting — what areas of the yard to apply and what kind of flowers to put in.
 Horticulture professionals advise selecting native flora for yards and gardens.
 Sesler cited, “Because they are adapted to the environment, native vegetation doesn’t require a variety of care, and wildlife uses them for meals.